 - Although athlete's foot can be treated with over-the-counter medications, other causes of rash can appear similar.
 It is best to have your child checked by the doctor if you suspect athlete's foot.

 When you first bring your baby home from the hospital, every little bump or red patch causes alarm.
 It is normal for your baby to have some skin rashes.
 Diaper rash and cradle cap are par for the course with newborns.
 If you suspect that your child has more than a simple skin irritation, it is best to see a doctor.

-- Small yellow to white dots on the face and the gums occur in healthy newborns.
+- Small yellow to white dots on the nose, cheeks and chin occur in healthy newborns.